jpwspicer/astro-autocompletions/README.md

 ## Global / System-Wide / Any App (Windows)
 ### Usage

-Auto-completions are triggered automatically by a `<space>` keypress after typing the desired symbol name.
+Auto-completions are triggered automatically by a `<space>` or `<tab>` keypress after typing the desired symbol name.
 Symbol names are prefixed with a semicolon to prevent undesired triggering, so `;micro` auto-completes to `μ` while `micro` does not.

 ### Installation
 1. Download [AutoHotkey][4].